 Analyze interventions' costs

-- When cost analyses are conducted, researchers must provide a rationale for their:
+- When cost analyses are conducted, researchers must:

 - Even if not otherwise required, researchers should consider measuring the cost of components of the intervention relative to the control or comparison condition.

 Hollands, F.M., Kieffer, M.J., Shand, R., Pan, Y., Cheng, H, & Levin, H.M.
 (2016).
 Cost-effectiveness analysis of early reading programs: A demonstration with recommendations for future research.
 Journal of Research on Educational Effectiveness, 9, 30–53. https://doi.org/10.1080/19345747.2015.1055639

 Levin, H.M., & Belfield, C. (2015).
 Guiding the development and use of cost-effectiveness analysis in education.
 Journal of Research on Educational Effectiveness, 8, 400–418. https://doi.org/10.1080/19345747.2014.915604